Metadrop/behat-contexts/README.md

 Each context may have its own configuration.
 [Here is an example](https://github.com/Metadrop/behat-contexts/blob/dev/behat.yml.dist) with all the contexts added.

 ## Contexts

+### AntiSpam Context

+Provides functionality to temporarily disable Honeypot time limits during test execution to prevent false negatives.

+#### Steps

+No manual steps.
+This context uses tags.

+#### Tags

+- **@honeypot-disable**: Automatically disables honeypot time limit before scenarios with this tag and restores it afterwards.

+#### Configuration

+No configuration needed.

+#### Notes

+- Requires Honeypot module to be installed
+- Useful for preventing test failures caused by Honeypot's time-based form submission restrictions
+- Temporarily sets honeypot time limit to 0 and restores the original value after the scenario

 ### Cache context